Set up your first project

 09:47:37 [INFO ] engine stopped after running for 1s, 787ms and rendering 212 frames

-These warnings will warn you about recommended JVM options that you should apply to have a nicer experience.
+Sadly on MacOs you have to specify a JVM option to allow full screen support.
+Otherwise switching to full screen mode will throw an exception.
 To set the JVM options when running your application go to RunConfigurations → Modify options → Add VM Options.
 This will make the warnings disappear.

 MacOs users will also experience some red error messages like these below.
 You can simply ignore those.
 They won't affect your application.
-Also these come and go with os updates.
+Also these come and go with os and JDK updates.
 And other open source project experience them as well.
 Unfortunately there is currently no way to hide these.
+It's recommended to update your JDK to the most recent supported version to minimize the frequency of these messages.

 2025-01-25 09:47:35.498 java[2300:79574] +[IMKClient subclass]: chose IMKClient_Modern